KothaChaiyo/Room-Finder-Application-Project-I-/README.md

     1. Clone the repo
             -> git clone https://github.com/KothaChaiyo/Room-Finder-Application-Project-I-.git

+    2. Make changes (your contribution)

-    2. Create a new branch
+    3 Create a new branch

             -> git branch branchName

-    3. Make changes (your contribution)

     4. Checkout to the created branch

             -> git checkout branchName

     4. Add,commit and push